-All of the platforms listed in Table 1: Tested Platforms are enclosed in a hard-metallic case that provides obscurity from visual inspection of internal components.
+All of the platforms listed in Table 1 - Tested Platforms are enclosed in a hard-metallic case that provides obscurity from visual inspection of internal components.
 Each platform is fitted with tamper evident labels to provide physical evidence of attempts to gain access inside the case.
 The tamper evident labels shall be installed for the module to operate in approved mode of operation.
 The Crypto Officer is responsible for inspecting the quality of the tamper labels on a regular basis to confirm the modules have not been tampered with.
-In the event that the tamper evident labels require replacement, a kit is available for purchase (P/N: F5-ADD-BIG-FIPS140).
-The Crypto Officer shall be responsible for the storage of any label kits.
+The Crypto Officer must follow instructions provided for proper placement and storage instructions.
+In the event that additional tamper evident labels are needed, a kit is available for purchase (P/N: F5-ADD-BIG-FIPS140).
+The kit comes with twenty-five (25) tamper labels.
+It is the responsibility of the Crypto Officer for the storage of any unused labels.